 Any changes made in the General Settings window are automatically saved to the .json file that, with a default installation, can be found in the folder C:\Users\%USERNAME%\Documents\Enscape\Settings.
 The Enscape Settings ‘Presets‘ are therefore static value dumps and the read and write operations are atomic operations.
 This means that either the entire ‘preset’ is read and it’s values placed into your current settings, or the ‘preset’ is overwritten with your current settings.
 Therefore, the .json file that contains the base settings functions as a value repository.

-Here, you can see the General and Visual Settings buttons in Revit and SketchUp (the icons seen in SketchUp are also used in both Rhino and ArchiCAD).
+Here, you can see the General and Visual Settings buttons in Revit and SketchUp (the icons seen in SketchUp are also used in both Rhino, ArchiCAD, and Vectorworks).
 The Visual Settings icon has a small eye symbol included, and is the settings window that contains the ‘Preset‘ menu options.

 So, click on the Visual Settings button to open the related window.
 The settings menu can then be found under the Presets button at the top left of that window.

 Click on Presets to reveal the menu options, where you can load and save presets to projects (which is the default action when saving settings presets), or to a .json file.
 There is an also option to Reset To Default, which will reset the settings to the default settings found with a fresh Enscape installation.
 Lastly, the Manage Presets option will open all presets that have been saved to the project file.

 So, hovering your mouse over the Load Presets option will then expand two more options;

 Load From Project (default) – where you can choose the preset from the presets that are associated with the project.
 It is these Settings Presets that can be linked to Views for easy reproduction of renderings.

 Load From File – where you can load the settings from a .json file.